 Stir-Fried Broccoli Stems shown on serving plate with chopsticks.

-I’ve mostly used my broccoli stalk bounty in salads, but this idea for Stir-Fried Broccoli Stems is something I came up with when I was using a lot of broccoli and managed to have a whole pound of stems saved up.
-And if you’ve never eaten the broccoli stems, this recipe just might turn you into a fan.
+I’ve mostly used my broccoli stalk bounty in salads, but this idea for Stir-Fried Broccoli Stems was such a winner!
+I stir-fried the stems with a slightly spicy sauce with Asian flavors and thoroughly enjoyed them!
+And if you’ve never eaten broccoli stems, this recipe just might turn you into a fan.

 What ingredients do you need?